lumen-org/lumen/paper.md

 ---
-title: 'Lumen: A visual-interactive framework for probabilistic models'
-title: 'Lumen: An extensible Framework for interactive visual exploration of probabilistic models together with data'
+title: 'Lumen: An interactive tool for the visual exploration of probabilistic models together with data'

 tags:
   - Python